-HEPA works well and is effective at removing large enough particles such as pet dander, pollen and dust mites.
-Other particles can be trapped, but they are still a matter of concern in the filter, which we will explain in the next section.
-In Auto (similar to medium; the air does not contain a particle counter to adjust to air conditions, but instead asks you to enter the approximate size of your room, after which the machine chooses a fan speed that Molekule deems appropriate), the air performed worse, reducing particles by 0.3 microns at only 18.0% (ambient) and 26.4% (clean).
-In Silent, it performed even worse, reducing 0.3 micron particles by 6.5% (ambient) and 7.2% (clean).
+HEPA filters are renowned for their ability to capture large particles such as pet dander, pollen, and dust mites.
+However, other particles can still be present in the filter, which we will discuss in the next section.
+In Auto mode (similar to medium; the air does not contain a particle counter to adjust to air conditions, but instead asks you to enter the approximate size of your room, after which the machine chooses a fan speed that Molekule deems appropriate), the air performed worse, reducing particles by 0.3 microns at only 18.0% (ambient) and 26.4% (clean).
+In Silent mode, it performed even worse, reducing 0.3 micron particles by 6.5% (ambient) and 7.2% (clean).

 And in Dark plus Auto, with its primary PECO purification system turned off and its fan at the equivalent of a medium setting, it reduced them by 21.3% (ambient) and 18.0% (clean).
 Interestingly, those numbers closely reflect our results in automatic configuration with the PECO system activated, suggesting the possibility that the Molekule Air relies primarily on its physical prefilter, not its patented PECO mechanism, to remove particles.
 Using a HEPA filter in your home can remove most airborne particles that could worsen allergies.
 But airborne particles aren't the only ones in your home.
 There's so much more to your carpets, bedding and curtains, and it rests on countertops and tables.